quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Responding to a Key Update

 A peer is permitted to initiate a key update after receiving an acknowledgement of a packet in the current key phase.
-If a packet is received with a key phase that differs from the value the endpoint used to protect the last packet it sent, the endpoint uses the next packet protection keys for reading and the corresponding key and IV; see {{receive-key-generation}} for considerations about generating these keys.
+An endpoint detects a key update when processing a packet with a key phase that differs from the value last used to protect the last packet it sent.
+To process this packet, the endpoint uses the next packet protection key and IV.
+See {{receive-key-generation}} for considerations about generating these keys.

 If a packet is successfully processed using the next key and IV, then the peer has initiated a key update.
 The endpoint MUST update its send keys to the